svthiery/beanie-baby-marketplace/README.md

 ## Features

-A user can log in, and username and password with be validated.
+A user can log in, and username and password will be validated.

 ![Log In](https://user-images.githubusercontent.com/70274658/112049781-756c9300-8b26-11eb-8691-b74e384ce433.gif)